Admin-7/Mr-Robot-techniques/InfoSec.md

 * [DIY Cybersecurity for Domestic Violence](https://hackblossom.org/domestic-violence/)

   A super-accessible guide providing "imminent technical support to survivors of domestic violence."
-This resource can be of us both to people facing intimate partner or domestic violence scenarios as well as anyone seeking a more focused guide regarding adversaries who are not State-level actors.
+This resource can be of use both to people facing intimate partner or domestic violence scenarios as well as anyone seeking a more focused guide regarding adversaries who are not State-level actors.

 * [Crash Override Network // Resources](http://www.crashoverridenetwork.com/resources.html)